bloublou2014/nandland/docs/test_new_goboard.md

-# Test your new GoBoar
+# Test your new GoBoard

-Related NandLand Youtube video: [Nandland Go Board - Watch This When You Receive Your Board - at 2m0s](https://youtu.be/wWMIY9kjlJ0?t=121)
+Related NandLand Youtube video: [Nandland Go Board - Watch This When You Receive Your Board](https://youtu.be/wWMIY9kjlJ0)

 ## Prerequisites